 What happens if there are errors on my apostille for an FBI background check?

 If there are errors on your apostille for an FBI background check, you will need to contact the issuing agency immediately and request for a correction.
 This may delay the timing for your document to be ready, so it is important to double check all information before submitting the request for an apostille.
+Conducting thorough document verification to ensure the document’s legitimacy—by reviewing security features, seals, and signatures—can help prevent errors and delays in the apostille process.

 Can I use a digital apostille for an FBI background check?